Krasutski/mazda_tape_deck_emulator/README.md

 ##Hardware

-Implementation the tape emulator based on [Arduino micro pro 5V](https://www.sparkfun.com/products/11098) hardware.
+Implementation the tape emulator based on the [Arduino micro pro 5V](https://www.sparkfun.com/products/11098) hardware.
 This device is popular and available in any electrical store also easy to programming.

 Devide use one pin for conneting to audio system data bus, this pin used as I\O and reconfigured during send command.